 Uganda, the “Pearl of Africa,” offers one of the most intimate and powerful wildlife photography experiences on the continent—centered around its extraordinary primates.
 In contrast to the open plains of its East African neighbors, Uganda’s lush rainforests and mist-covered mountains provide a more immersive, raw, and emotional backdrop for photographers seeking depth and connection in their work.

-Uganda is also home to one of the highest concentrations of chimpanzees in Africa, particularly in the dense canopies of Kibale Forest.
+Uganda is also home to one of the highest concentrations of chimpanzees in Africa, particularly in the dense canopies of Kibale National Forest.
 Here, photographers can document the complex social dynamics of our closest relatives—fast-paced, expressive, and deeply moving scenes that require both patience and precision.

 For wildlife photographers passionate about primates and storytelling, Uganda offers a one-of-a-kind portfolio: emotive portraits, dense green backdrops, and the kind of encounters that stay with you long after you’ve packed away your gear.